chrisbuild124/Exercise-Log/README.md

 **Background**
 - This runs on NodeJS.
 It uses express to handle API calls, MongoDB for the database, and react for the user interface (UI) for a Single Page Application.
 - This uses the Model-View-Controller setup.
 - The .ENV file is removed for now, since having those credentials could expose the database to attacks.
+NOTE: This will make the website not run update the backend.
 - A HTTP request tester file is included here as a guide to forming the website.
 - This is not currently run on an external server; to run form two terminals (one for backend, one for front end).
     - Do "npm init" on both terminals to install the packages.
     - Do "npm run dev" for the react portion and "npm start" for the RESTful portion.

+NOTE: In order to use the program, you will need to do the two steps above, and also set up a database in the .ENV file on MongoDB.